-MonTECH’s Rural School Outreach project is funded by Montana’s Office of Public Instruction.
-The mission is to connect with schools and encourage enhanced student support through use of assistive technology (AT) in classrooms.
+MonTECH’s Rural School Outreach project was funded by Montana’s Office of Public Instruction, its mission to connect with schools and encourage enhanced student support through use of assistive technology (AT) in classrooms.

 The project started in 2022 with a survey of 554 Montana educators and school-based therapists.
 Responses showed a dearth of knowledge around AT and how to use it.